Slow-Cooked Bone Broths & Sauces

 Ingredients: chicken bone broth,* Native Forest coconut milk (guar gum-free),* shallots, lemongrass,* galangal, cilantro,* lime juice and zest,* Red Boat Fish Sauce (anchovies, sea salt), unfiltered honey, Celtic sea salt, makrut lime leaves, Thai chiles (*=organic)

 Recipe is gluten-free, dairy-free, black pepper-free and GAPS Diet-friendly.

 *Our chicken broth is made with bones that are all organic, some of which are pastured and some are not.

-Recipe is gluten-free, dairy-free, and GAPS Diet-friendly.
+Recipe is gluten-free and dairy-free.